CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: Introduction

 \section{Introduction}

-\IEEEPARstart{B}ATTERYLESS systems, often called intermittently-powered devices (IPDs), have the potential to revolutionize a variety of applications in Internet-of-Things (IoT), such as smart healthcare, agriculture, and building monitoring, where the use of batteries is undesirable or incurs significant maintenance costs.
-These systems harvest energy from ambient sources such as sunlight, heat, and radio signals, charge a small energy buffer, and execute intermittently for a short period of time whenever the energy is available.
-Since no batteries are needed, they have a much longer lifespan than battery-powered systems and can be deployed in harsh environments where batteries cannot operate properly, e.g., due to cold and hot temperatures~\cite{denby2020orbital,choi2022compiler,hester2017future}.
-This can also bring other benefits to system design such as smaller form factors and reduced manufacturing costs.
+\IEEEPARstart{B}ATTERYLESS systems, often called intermittently-powered devices (IPDs), have the potential to revolutionize a variety of applications in Internet-of-Things (IoT), such as smart healthcare, agriculture, and building monitoring.
+These systems harvest energy from ambient sources such as sunlight, heat, and radio signals, charge a small energy buffer, and execute intermittently whenever energy is available.
+This approach addresses critical sustainability challenges in IoT deployments by eliminating battery waste and enabling maintenance-free operation for decades, which has driven the growing industry interest in IPD-based solutions.
+Especially, IPDs with supercapacitors as their energy buffers offer significant advantages: much longer lifespans than traditional battery-powered systems, deployability in harsh environments (e.g., extreme temperatures) where batteries may fail, smaller form factors, and reduced manufacturing costs \!\!\mbox{\cite{denby2020orbital,choi2022compiler,hester2017future}}.

 The aforementioned benefits, however, come with several technical challenges.
 First, given the variability in energy availability from ambient sources, IPDs must ensure the forward progress of program execution across power failures.
 One of the most effective strategies is checkpointing~\cite{Chinchilla2018,Idetic2013,Mementos2011,Mayfly2018}, a method that involves inserting additional code snippets to store the state of a running program in non-volatile memory (NVM).
 When power is restored, the system can recover from the latest stored state, ensuring continuous progress.
 However, such static checkpointing introduces a high overhead and can significantly impact the performance of intermittent systems compared to conventional battery-powered embedded systems.
 Just-In-Time (JIT) checkpointing~\cite{QuickRecall2014,CatNap,Samoyed2019} mitigates this issue by making checkpoints dynamically only when the power goes low.
 However, it is difficult to be used for tasks with peripheral operations, e.g., sensor access and flash writing, because they cannot be paused and resumed at an arbitrary point, i.e., execution needs to be done atomically.